qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 qdrant_client = QdrantClient(host='localhost', port=6333)
 ```

 3. Related vectors need to be added to a collection.
-Create a new collection for our startup vectors.
+Create a new collection for your startup vectors.

 ```python
 qdrant_client.recreate_collection(